 Factors of a number is an important sub-topic from number systems.
 In this article, we will discuss the fundamentals of factors of a number.
-Almost every competitive examination has 2-3 medium to difficult level question based on factors of a number.
-Taking this in consideration, we will discuss in detail the advanced application of this topic, to give you an edge over other candidates.
+Almost every competitive examination has 2-3 medium to difficult level questions based on factors of a number.
+Taking this into consideration, we will discuss the advanced application of this topic, to give you an edge over other candidates.

 What are Factors of a number?